bijeshos/go-kit-demo/README.md

-# go-microservices
+# go-kit-demo
-An example microservices implementation using Go
+An example microservices implementation in Go (using go-kit)

 ** work in progress **